MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 	![Data destination settings page.](./Images/destination-settings.png)

-1. Cancel this action, then go back OrderDate and MonthNo columns.
+1. Cancel this action, then go back to OrderDate and MonthNo columns in Power Query online.
 Right-click on the column header and **Change Type**.

     - OrderDate = Date/Time